 How can we expect our children to tackle the real world when they can't even cook themselves a meal?

 Home economics classes may have been popular in the past, but over time, more and more schools have reduced funding for or simply discontinued these classes.
-Now, it appears that educational institutions are only concerned about the theoretical parts of learning - SAT scores, AP classes, and grades.
+Now it appears that educational institutions are only concerned about the theoretical parts of learning such as SAT scores, AP classes and grades.
 While a student may be able to solve a super complex math problem, that doesn't exactly prepare them for the real world.
 What about taxes?
 Cooking?
 Cleaning?
-With the erasure of home economics classes, we're leaving our children stranded without the skills they need to survive in the real world and eventually run a household by themselves one day.
+With the elimination of home economics classes, we're leaving our children stranded without the skills they need to survive in the real world and eventually run a household by themselves one day.

 Harvey also noted, "We tend to be a society of extremes.
 Right now we're trying to send people into STEM kind of careers.
 However, I think administrators and legislators also need to think about people coming out of high school or even college without the ability to manage their money and to know how to lead a productive life."
 Therefore, through reintroducing home economics classes into school curriculums, we can strike a terribly needed balance between the theoretical and the realistic, developing students who are prepared for their futures.